nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

   blurbs:
     - image: img/brands.png
       text: >
         Some of the brands we use regularly in our clinic.
-International brands with proven quality assurance.
+International and Indian brands with proven quality assurance.
 We do not compromise on patient safety.
     - image: img/fractured.jpg
       text: >
         Fractured tooth - No problem.
 A simple procedure to restore the tooth to